dobraczka/kiez/README.md

 ```
 nox
 ```
-which check all the linting as well.
+which checks all the linting as well.

 ## License
 `kiez` is licensed under the terms of the BSD-3-Clause [license](LICENSE.txt).